rmg55/container_stacks/README.md

 1. **data_science_im_rs**
     - Includes two geospatial environments, Python (geo) and R (R_geo).
 Each contain a set of geospatial packages and parallel/distributed computing packages
-    - Includes a conda environment (geo) that contains python geospatial packages
     - Will include the IDL (with ENVI API) if correct folders are bind-mounted on container execution (not in example below) and the ENVI licensed in active / "checked-out".
     - Built with a proxy to RStudio (you can launch RStudio from the launcher tab).
 The Shiny proxy/extension is not functional.
     - Built from [Jupyter Scipy Stack](https://github.com/jupyter/docker-stacks/tree/master/scipy-notebook)